- Extended to October 2, 2016

-The Eye Paintings of J. McGuinness Myers
+The Noblest Feature: The Eye Paintings of J. McGuinness Myers

 In 1966, the Bascom Palmer Eye Institute engaged noted medical illustrator J. McGuinness Myers to paint a series of eyes with ocular conditions that patients presented to the faculty of the Institute.
 This exhibition features highlights from this work, which captures with great aesthetic sensitivity what Henry David Thoreau referred to as “the noblest feature, the eye … the jewel of the body.”
 Myers’ interpretive works offer something rare and precious in which the non-specialist viewer can find a boundless array of visual metaphors, from seascapes to moonscapes, from Christmas trees to flowers. | more

 DÜRER TO RUBENS: Northern European Art from the Bass Museum of Art

 The focus of this important exhibition is Northern Europe during the Renaissance and Baroque periods (15th to 17th centuries), and the pieces on view represent a range of media—including oil on canvas, tempera on panel, enamel on porcelain and textiles—as well as a compelling array of subjects.
 The Lowe Art Museum and the Bass Museum of Art are the only two professional art institutions in greater Miami to house extensive collections of European Old Master paintings, sculptures, and decorative art objects.
 The Lowe is hosting a selection of outstanding works from the Bass’ permanent selection. | more

 David Hayes: Small Sculpture and Gouache Studies